 Create women and LGBT+ inclusive, sensitive and safe infrastructures and facilities to ensure access to justice and protection, in sports and public space.

-Mainstream gender in all disaster and climate change related initiatives recognizing the differential impacts of emergencies, disasters, and climate change on women, men and LGBT+.
+Mainstream gender in all disaster and climate change related initiatives, recognizing the differential impacts of emergencies, disasters, and climate change on women, men and LGBT+.

 Gender equality in health Domain

 While significant progress has been made in enhancing quality health services for all, access to women and LGBT+ reproductive and other health services remains a challenge due to their specific needs and socio-cultural experiences.
-Achieving gender equality in health is a long-term process and requires the implementation of gender responsive health interventions that takes into consideration the differential needs of women, men and LGBT+.
+Achieving gender equality in health is a long-term process and requires the implementation of gender responsive health interventions that takes into consideration the differential needs of women, men and LGBT+ people.
 It also entails overcoming several challenges, including resistance to change among individuals, institutions, structures, and adequate human and financial resources.

 The Royal Government of Bhutan shall ensure the following policy provisions to achieve gender equality objectives under the health domain: